COVID-19 Business Support Grants: Local Authority Discretionary Grant Fund

 Businesses who have applied for the Coronavirus Job Retention Scheme and those eligible for the Self-Employed Income support scheme (SEISS) are eligible to apply for this fund.

 Businesses eligible for cash grants from any other central government COVID related scheme are ineligible for funding from the Discretionary Grants Fund.
 Such grant schemes include but are not limited to:

 Small Business Grant Fund

 The Zoos Support Fund

 Further ineligible businesses include:

-companies that are in administration, are insolvent or where a striking-off notice has been made
+companies that were in financial difficulty on 31 December 2019 or are in administration, are insolvent or where a striking-off notice has been made

 The Council reserves the right to vary the terms of the scheme at any time, and without notice, should it be necessary to do so.